MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitsetacxcircuitpnppowercallbacks.md

 ## -description

+The AcxCircuitInitSetAcxCircuitPnpPowerCallbacks function sets the composite callbacks for an ACX Circuit initialization process.

 ## -parameters

 ### -param CircuitInit

-TBD- The ACXCIRCUIT_INIT structure that defines the circuit initialization.
+The ACXCIRCUIT_INIT structure that defines the circuit initialization.
 ACXCIRCUIT_INIT is an opaque object used for circuit initialization.
 Use [AcxCircuitInitAllocate](nf-acxcircuit-acxcircuitinitallocate.md) to initialize the ACXCIRCUIT_INIT structure.

 ### -param EvtPnpPowerCallbacks

+An [ACX_FACTORY_CIRCUIT_PNPPOWER_CALLBACKS](ns-acxcircuit-acx_factory_circuit_pnppower_callbacks.md) PnP power callbacks structure that defines the callbacks.

 ## -remarks